rootchain/pcspecsdraft/chain.md

 ## Blocks

-Main restriction for blocks is that they cannot be produced with zero operations.

-Blocks with higher `height` have to always have higher `timestamp` as well.
+Blocks with higher `height` have to always have higher `timestamp` and can never contain zero operations.